 There are six large tree nurseries in the UK.
 Due to good soil conditions two of these are located within Moray.
 Christies Elite and Christies of Fochabers are nationally important tree nurseries; of the 40 million trees produced per year in the UK these two companies are responsible for growing half of them.
+The Forestry Commission nursery at Newton is also an important producer of planting stock and local employment.

-James Jones are major employers in Moray.
-Their Mosstodloch sawmill provides a range of product, including fencing and pallets and construction timber for local and national markets.
+James Jones are major employers in Moray, their Mosstodloch sawmill provides a range of products, including fencing and pallets and construction timber for local and national markets.
 In Forres the company design and manufacture high value engineered wood products for the house building market.